sparkfun/fabFM-Kit/hardware/README.md

-These are the Eagle PCB files for the fabfm.
+These are the Eagle PCB files for the PumpSpark board.

 See the commit comments for version information.